 Click HERE to read more

-Reported incidents of a known case of COVID-19 on the GVR campus
+Recent reported incidents of known cases of COVID-19 on the GVR campus

 This information is intended to supplement the Pima County Contact-Tracing Program.
 This is not a count of cases; often, one individual is involved in multiple incidents listed below.
 If you were potentially exposed to one of the following cases, please refrain from using GVR facilities (and consider self-quarantine) until you have consulted with a health professional.
 If you become ill with COVID-19, PLEASE report your campus activities to email@example.com as soon as possible, so we may alert others.
 GVR will not share the names of any involved person unless so compelled by health authorities.